returntocorp/docs-r2c-checks/docs/warnings/send_file_open.md

 This check alerts on the usage of a file-like object without satisfying the other conditions, preventing a runtime error.

-For example, the following snippet:
+For example, the following snippet,

 ``` python
 import flask